ForumSchlampe/OpenPasswordFilter/README.md

    - `opfcont.txt`
    - `opfregex.txt`
    - `opfgroups.txt`

      **Note** The service checks file modification time at the start of servicing a request and will read in the lists again if it has changed, so restarting the OPF service when modifying the lists is not necessary.

      **Note** Working with large password files will lead in a huge memory overload (huge is very huge)

-   5. Edit OPFService.exe.config and set the "OPFSysVolPath" to the destination where you placed your lists with a trailing \
+   5. Edit OPFService.exe.config and set at least the path for "OPFMatchPath"
+      "OPFContPath"
+      "OPFRegexhPath"
+      "OPFGroupsPath"

    6. Install the OPF Service
     > sc create OPF binPath= <full path to exe>\opfservice.exe start= boot